ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

 .. image:: tutorial/001_final_spygame_game.png
     :alt: The final spygame game we will be building in this tutorial

-In the next part of the tutorial (on the following page(s)), we will add further interesting objects and enemies to the level and make the level look nicer as well.
+In the next part of the tutorial (on the following page(s)), we will add further interesting objects and enemies to the level and also make it look nicer via a few tricks.

 You will need the following simple prerequisites to follow along with the different steps in this tutorial: